Air Alps: Establishment and early years

 Air Alps was founded in 1998 by Air Engiadina (49%) and its manager Dietmar Leitgeb (51%) as Air Alps Aviation Alpenländische Luftfahrt GmbH with its head office in Igls/Innsbruck.
 Air Alps soon entered into an agreement with the Dutch airline KLM and began operating under the brand name KLM Alps and participating in its frequent-flyer program Flying Dutchman.
 Flight operations commenced in 1999 from Innsbruck to Salzburg and Amsterdam using two Dornier 328.

 In 2000, three more Dornier 328 were added to the fleet and the airline expanded its network with flights from Innsbruck to Vienna and Amsterdam to Linz.
 A mini-hub was set up in Klagenfurt with flights via Salzburg to Hamburg, Cologne and Amsterdam.
 However, flights to Hamburg and Cologne were soon dropped.
 In 2000, Air Alps operated 68 flights per week from Austria to Amsterdam.
 Additionally, the head office was relocated from the airport to the city.
 The shares of Air Engiadina were taken over by Dietmar Leitgeb and the capital was increased to €2 million.

-The airline entered into a codesharing agreement with Swissair in the winter of 2000 on the new Klagenfurt-Zürich route, and in 2001 for Innsbruck–Zürich.
+The airline entered into a codesharing agreement with Swissair in the winter of 2000 on the new Klagenfurt–Zurich route, and in 2001 for Innsbruck–Zurich.
 A new uniform was introduced in early 2001, and operations began on the aforementioned Innsbruck-Zürich route and Vienna–Stuttgart.